mpi-sws-rse/thingflow-python/README.rst

 Introduction
 ============
-The fundamental abstractions in ThingFlow are 1) *sensors*, which provide a means to sample a changing value representing some quanity in the physical world, 2) *event streams*, which are push-based sequences of sensor data readings, and 3) *things*, which are reusable components to generate, transform, or consume the events on these streams.
+The fundamental abstractions in ThingFlow are:

+1. *sensors*, which provide a means to sample a changing value representing some quanity in the physical world,
+2. *event streams*, which are push-based sequences of sensor data readings, and
+3. *things*, which are reusable components to generate, transform, or consume the events on these streams.

 Things can have simple, stateless logic (e.g. filter events based on a predicate) or implement more complex, stateful algorithms, such as Kalman filters or machine learning.
 Using ThingFlow, you describe the flow of data through these things rather than programming low-level behaviors.